Recommended Caching Plugins for Your WordPress Website

 Hyper Cache

 Hyper Cache is a PHP caching plugin that works on any WordPress blog and does not require complex configuration.
 It has separate caches for desktop and mobile users, and an extra feature that allows it to cache efficiently even on sites with very active user commenting and discussion participation – something which is known to trip up other caching plugins.
-It scores 4.5 out of 5 stars and there are over 50,000 active installs according to the WordPres Plugin Directory statistics.
+It scores 4.5 out of 5 stars and there are over 50,000 active installs according to the WordPress Plugin Directory statistics.

 In a GTmetrix testing, Hyper Cache reduced the page load time by an average of 0.45 seconds, improving the speed by 13.75 percent.
 It fared a little better in the Pingdom tests, decreasing the load time by 0.71 seconds and improving the speed by 20.37%.